patizani/food-explorer-backend/README.md

 $ email: admin@email.com
 $ password: 123456

-# he Server will start at port: 3333 - go to <http://localhost:3333>
+# The Server will start at port: 3333 - go to <http://localhost:3333>
 ```

+##
+- This BackEnd was hosted directly on [Render](https://render.com/).
+- The Frontend was hosted directly on [Netlify](https://www.netlify.com/).

+ **Note:** As it is hosted on a free service, the BackEnd "hibernates" after 15 minutes of inactivity.
+If you are trying to access the website and the BackEnd is unresponsive, just wait as it will be "initializing" the services.
+This step may take up to 1 minute, depending on the load on the Render servers.

 ## 📝 License
 This project is under the license